cucobein/x-web-scraping/src/README.md

 - Manage domain-specific cookie injection and authentication
 - Efficiently pool and reuse browser contexts per domain for high concurrency
 - Manage request timing and delays
+- Implement a robust, centralized logging system for all core services and modules

 ### **Repository Layer** (`repositories/`)
 **Purpose**: Data persistence and state management